darryltanzil/spot-boston-dynamics/README.md

-# Boston Dynamics Senior Robot
+# Boston Dynamics "Hawkeye" Robot

 For Stanford's TreeHacks 2024, we created Boston Dynamics software which uses object & face recognition combined with Open AI's vision and turbo preview AI models to allow seniors and the visually impaired to read signage they wouldn't be able to otherwise.